saifuzzafar/flutter_template_v1/README.md

 applications for mobile, web, desktop, and embedded devices from a single codebase.

 This is a micro-framework for Flutter which is designed to help simplify developing apps.
-Every project provides a simple boilerplate to help you build apps easier.
+Every project provides a simple Template to help you build apps easier.

 This project is open source, we welcome any contributions.